Home

 Serves: 4

-Another comforting Italian vegan entree.
-I LOVE LOVE LOVE stuffed shells, but sadly must only make them occasionally or I'd weigh 5,000 pounds.
+Another comforting Italian dinner.
+I LOVE stuffed shells, but sadly must only make them occasionally or I'd weigh 5,000 pounds.
 The cheese recipes are scaled down versions of those found in Joanne Stepaniak's The Uncheese Cookbook.

 1. Preheat oven to 350 degrees.